Fall 2016 Enrollment

-Many SHU graduates ultimately receive advanced degrees, with roughly 50% of each graduating class continuing directly on for graduate degrees upon graduation.
-Pre-professional programs in Medicine, Dentistry, Law, Optometry, Pharmacy, Osteopathy, Physician’s Assistant and Veterinary Science prepare students for the rigorous application process to these respective graduate programs.
+Roughly 50 percent of each graduating class continues directly into graduate school upon graduation.
+Pre-professional programs in medicine, dentistry, law, optometry, pharmacy, osteopathy, physician’s assistant, and veterinary science prepare students for the rigorous application process to these respective graduate programs.
 In addition, all students interested in pursuing graduate studies receive advisement from their academic departments and the Career Development and Placement Center.

 Admissions Fall 2016